ioi-foundation/dcrypt/docs/common/security/README.md

 ## Purpose and Importance

-The `common::security` module underpins DCRYPT's commitment to robust security practices.
+The `common::security` module underpins dcrypt's commitment to robust security practices.
 By providing these reusable components:
--   **Reduces Risk of Error**: Developers using DCRYPT primitives are less likely to make common mistakes in handling sensitive data or implementing constant-time operations.
+-   **Reduces Risk of Error**: Developers using dcrypt primitives are less likely to make common mistakes in handling sensitive data or implementing constant-time operations.
 -   **Centralizes Security Logic**: Security-critical patterns are implemented once and reused, making auditing and maintenance easier.
 -   **Enforces Best Practices**: The type system and trait bounds encourage or enforce the use of these secure patterns.